-The load density in the region is relatively low, except for those areas surrounding Tauranga and Mt Maunganui, and small pockets around the Taupo and Rotorua townships.
+In general the load density in the Eastern region is relatively low, except for those areas surrounding Tauranga and Mt Maunganui, and small pockets surrounding the Taupo and Rotorua townships.
 As a result the region has long feeders with few consumers connected, and voltage constraints generally occur prior to capacity constraints.
-A major problem in this region is that of momentary voltage dips occurring in remote areas due to motor starting loads.
+A major problem in this region is that of momentary voltage dips occurring in remote areas due to the starting of relatively large motors.
+UnitedNetworks is exploring active devices (such as real time power factor controllers) to reduce the voltage dips so as to minimise the impact to neighbouring consumers.